VIAME/VIAME/examples/building_and_installing_viame/README.rst

      curl curl-devel atlas-devel file which

-If using VIAME_ENABLE_PYTHON, you also may need to install python3.6, python3.6-dev, and numpy (or alternatively whatever python distribution you want to use, we reccomend 3.5+ or installing Anaconda3), e.g.:
+If using VIAME_ENABLE_PYTHON, you also may need to install python3.6, python3.6-dev, and numpy (or alternatively whatever python distribution you want to use, we installing Anaconda3), e.g.:

 .. code-block:: bash